Physiotherapy Assistant Program Outline & Career Information

-Students receive comprehensive training both in a classroom and clinical setting.
-PTA’s as they are often called, provide physical therapy treatments to patients under direction of and as assistants to a Physiotherapist.
-Work settings include hospitals, physiotherapy clinics, rehabilitation centers, long-term care facilities, sports medicine clinics, community health care agencies and other medical settings.
+Students in the Physiotherapy Assistant program receive comprehensive training both in a classroom and clinical setting.
+PTA’s as they are often called, provide physical therapy treatments to patients under the direction of and as assistants to a Physiotherapist.
+Work settings include hospitals, physiotherapy clinics and rehabilitation centers.
+Others include long-term care facilities, sports medicine clinics, community health care agencies, and other medical settings.
 Their duties may require them to administer active and passive manual therapeutic exercises and modality treatments.

 - Internship Length – 7 weeks